Pulse Diagnosis for Pregnancy and Baby Gender

-You probably heard about the Chinese Gender Chart, which has been used to predict the gender of an unborn child.
-The result of the prediction however is still questionable, as there is no scientific backup for the chart.
+You probably heard about the Chinese Gender Chart, which has been widely used to predict the gender of an unborn child.
+The result of the prediction however is still questionable, as there is little scientific backup for the chart.
 Gender detection by pulse diagnosis, on the order hand is more concrete and scientific.

 In Chinese Medicine theory, male is Yang, female is Yin; and left is also Yang whereas right is Yin.
 In his book Bin Hu Mai Xue (瀕湖脈學)* published in 1564, Li Shi Zhen (李時珍) who is considered to be the the greatest herbalists in Chinese history, pointed out that,

 ” If the fetus is predicted as a boy, the left cubit pulse feels more slippery and rapid and the abdomen becomes swollen like the base of a wok.
 If the fetus is predicted as a girl, the right cubit pulse feels more slippery and rapid and the abdomen becomes swollen like a bamboo wheelbarrow. “

 Published in 1742, the Chinese medical encyclopedia Yi Zong Jin Jian (醫宗金鑒)**, shared the same view about gender predicton.

 ” It is a boy if slippery pulse on the left, and it is a girl if on the right, During pregnancy, there may be lactation.
 The tummy will be like a cauldron if the fetus is a boy, and a winnowing basket if the fetus is a girl. “